 In individuals with beryllium sensitization, the immune system sees beryllium as a foreign substance and responds by generating a population of immune cells in the bloodstream that react to beryllium.
 These cells can be found in the blood using a test called the beryllium lymphocyte proliferation test (BeLPT).

 How do you develop beryllium sensitization?

-It is important to know that no one develops beryllium sensitization unless they are exposed to beryllium.
+It is important to know that no one develops beryllium sensitization unless he or she is exposed to beryllium.
 Beryllium sensitization may develop after an individual breathes beryllium dust or fumes.
 Most people who are exposed to beryllium will not experience health effects.
-Particle size, type of beryllium used, amount and duration of exposure to beryllium, occupation, industry, and genetics are all factors that play a role in determining why some people develop beryllium sensitization and why others do not.
+Beryllium particle size and form, amount and duration of exposure, occupation, industry and genetics are all factors that play a role in determining why some people develop beryllium sensitization and others do not.

-Studies have shown that on average, 1-6% of exposed workers develop sensitivity, although the rates can be as high as 16% in workers with the highest exposures, such as beryllium machinists.
-Most workers who are going to develop an allergy to beryllium tend to do so early on, but follow-up testing over the years continues to identify workers with beryllium sensitization (Schuler, 2008).
+Studies have shown that, on average, 1 – 6 percent of exposed workers develop sensitivity, although the rates can be as high as 16 percent in workers with the highest exposures, such as beryllium machinists.
+Most workers who are going to develop an allergy to beryllium tend to do so early, but follow-up testing over the years continues to identify workers with beryllium sensitization years after first exposure.